purplesyringa/site/blog/this-wasm-interpreter-fits-in-a-qr-code/index.md

 ### PF

 Next up: float-to-int conversions.
-These supports four destination types: `i32`, `u32`, `i64`, and `u64`.
+These support four destination types: `i32`, `u32`, `i64`, and `u64`.
 They look similar, but their implementations are completely different:

 ```rust
 fn f64_to_i32(x: f64) -> i32 { x as _ }